LordNed/BFRES-Extractor/README.md

 ## What this tool does and doesn't do:
 The only thing that mostly* works at this point is the extraction of "Embedded Files" (see [file spec](http://mk8.tockdom.com/wiki/BFRES_(File_Format))).
 There are 11 other sub-types for files and partial extraction of those is supported.
 More on this in a minute...

+FTEX files now dump out both their FTEX header, as well as a .gtx file containing the actual texture data.
+Support for this was added in v0.2.
+Fairly untested, but seemed to work from what I could see.

 ## Usage:
 Drag and drop an **uncompressed** .bfres file onto the executable.
 Folders for the 12 sub-file types will be generated alongside the .bfres file containing their contents.
 Many .bfres files can be found inside of [.sarc archives](http://mk8.tockdom.com/wiki/SARC_%28File_Format%29) - an extractor is available on this page.